delyle/SingleJointPointToPoint/README.md

 Several of these scripts make use of `linspecer`, which is bundled in the repository:

 >  Jonathan C. Lansey (2025).
 Beautiful and distinguishable line colors + colormap ([https://www.mathworks.com/matlabcentral/fileexchange/42673-beautiful-and-distinguishable-line-colors-colormap]()), MATLAB Central File Exchange.
-Retrieved July 3, 2025.

 Note: you may get a warning such as "Warning: Could not find appropriate function on path loading function handle".
 This can be ignored; it is simply due to an anonymous function that was inadvertently saved to the .mat files during the parameter sweep